Explore this Section

 Olivia Philips, UK

-"Completing my MA gave me the initial confidence to apply for a role in a relatively new field in recruitment and in a quite intimidating sector in the police force."
+"Completing my MA gave me the initial confidence to apply for a role in a relatively new field in recruitment."

 MA Human Resource Management